 - Close comments on posts after 2 – 4 weeks

-Installing and configuring Akismet is not at all difficult and it effectively screens out the worst of the remaining garbage!
+Installing and configuring the Zero Spam plugin is not at all difficult and it effectively screens out the worst of the remaining garbage!

 I use Cleantalk on sites that get a lot of spam post attempts.

-Its extremely important to diligently maintain WordPress and any plugin applications.
+It’s extremely important to diligently maintain the WordPress core, themes and plugin applications.
 When a security breach or flaw occurs, fixes are put in place, but word of the potential exploit quickly circulates among the hacking community.
 Hackers immediately start looking for sites that are at risk, and target them!

-A ‘once a week’ login to your WordPress Admin should be a standard task, in order to check if there are upgrades available.
+A ‘once a week’ login to your Admin are should be a standard task, in order to check if there are upgrades available.
 Install any upgrades immediately!
-Having a plugin like Wordfence installed ensures you are notified immediately WordPress, a plugin or theme has upgrades available.
+Having a plugin like Wordfence installed ensures you are notified immediately the core, a plugin or theme has upgrades available.
+Updates often incorporate patches for security vulnerabilities.

 Having an automated monthly backup process scheduled, with off-server storage, makes sound business risk management sense.